Usability Testing: The Eye-Opening Power of Watching Real Users in Action

 Follow Up with Clarifying Questions

-After each task or scenario, ask follow-up questions to better understand the user’s experience.
-For example, if a user seemed to struggle while adding items to the cart, you might ask, “What was confusing about adding items to your cart?” or “What would have made that process easier for you?”
-These clarifying questions help you confirm assumptions and gather additional insights that may not have been obvious during testing.
+Ask follow-up questions to better grasp the experience of the user following every chore or scenario.
+If a user appeared to struggle when adding products to the cart, for instance, you can inquire, “What was confusing about adding items to your cart?” or “What would have made that process easier for you?”
+These clarifying questions enable you to verify presumptions and compile more information than might have been clear-cut during testing.

 When to Choose Usability Testing